Raselj71/redux-todo/README.md

    - Click "Register" to create your account

 3. **Login**

-   - Use the demo account: `demo@todo.pro` / `password`
-   - Or login with your registered account
+   -  login with your registered account

 ### Managing Todos